 - Hyperlink allele designations Hyperlinks point to an information page about the particular allele definition.
 Depending on the locus, these may exist on a different website. - Differentiate provisional allele designations Allele designations can be set as confirmed or provisional, usually depending on the method of assignment.
-Selecting this option will display provisional designations in a different colour to confirmed designations. - Information about sequence bin records Creates a tooltip that displays details about sequence tags corresponding to a locus. - Sequence bin records Displays a tooltip linking to the sequence tag if available. - Sequence bin size Displays the size of the sum of all contigs associated with each isolate record. - Contig count Displays the number of contigs associated with each isolate record. - Assembly checks Displays whether assembly checks have passed for a genome record. - Publications Displays citations with links to PubMed for each record.
+Selecting this option will display provisional designations in a different colour to confirmed designations. - Information about sequence bin records Creates a tooltip that displays details about sequence tags corresponding to a locus. - Sequence bin records Displays a tooltip linking to the sequence tag if available. - Sequence bin size Displays the size of the sum of all contigs associated with each isolate record. - Contig count Displays the number of contigs associated with each isolate record. - Publications Displays citations with links to PubMed for each record.